Vonage/vonage-video-ios-sdk-samples/SwiftUI/ClientObservability/README.md

 ### Key Features Implemented

 1. **Multi-subscriber support**
    The app tracks each subscriber individually using a dictionary keyed by  `streamId`.
 Multiple subscriber views and their corresponding stats are maintained separately.
 2. **Subscriber stats (including sender stats) monitoring**
    Subscriber stats are updated in real-time as network stats change.
 Each subscriber maintains separate  `video`  and  `audio`  metrics.
 The  `OTSenderStats`  object provides information about the outgoing connection from the publisher’s perspective.
 3. **Publisher stats monitoring**
    Similar to subscribers, publisher stats are collected via  `OTPublisherKitNetworkStatsDelegate`  callbacks and displayed in real-time.

+## Prerequisites

+You need to set values for the `kAppId`, `kSessionId` and `kToken` constants.
+Follow the [Getting started](https://developer.vonage.com/en/video/getting-started) guide to learn how to obtain these credentials.

 ## Setting up the statistics